 Organics

-The U.S. EPA estimates that yard trimmings and food waste account for more than 33.7% of total municipal solid waste generated1.
-WM also estimates it makes up around a third of the material by weight that we manage for our customers.
-When factoring in the energy used to grow, process and ship food, as well as the emissions released when it decomposes, food waste has the potential to contribute significant GHG emissions throughout the value chain.
+The U.S. Environmental Protection Agency (EPA) estimates that yard trimmings and food waste account for more than 33.7% of total municipal solid waste1.
+WM also estimates that organics make up around a third of the material by weight that we manage for our customers.
+When factoring in the energy used to grow, process and ship food, as well as the emissions released when it decomposes, food waste has the potential to contribute significant greenhouse gas emissions throughout the value chain.

 As we experience growing demand from customers looking to meet sustainability goals and adhere to increasing regulatory requirements around food waste diversion, we are also strategically growing our organics processing capabilities.
-Through building new facilities, investing in technological innovation and the recent completion of several acquisitions, we are driving organics recycling and composting solutions that can benefit communities by diverting materials from landfills, reducing emissions and enriching soil.
+By building new facilities, investing in technological innovation and completing several recent acquisitions, we are driving organics solutions that can benefit communities by diverting materials from landfills, reducing emissions and enriching soil.

 1. US EPA | National Overview: Facts and Figures on Materials, Wastes and Recycling